s4ke/Master-Thesis/src/md/030-parrows.md

 ~~~~

 *We were however, not able to prove that this behaves exactly the same as
-the variant presented above as this would have required re-running the whole
+the variant presented above since this would have required re-running the whole
 test-suite.
 First tests suggest correct behaviour, though.*

 ### Default configuration instances